Treats eye infections caused by cytomegalovirus (CMV) in patients who have AIDS.

 - Missed dose: Call your doctor or pharmacist for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are taking zidovudine (AZT, or Retrovir®), amphotericin B, foscarnet, IV pentamidine, or aminoglycoside antibiotics (such as amikacin, streptomycin, gentamicin, or tobramycin).
+- Some medicines can affect how cidofovir works.
+Tell your doctor if you are taking zidovudine (AZT), amphotericin B, foscarnet, IV pentamidine, or an antibiotic.

 Warnings While Using This Medicine

 - If you are pregnant, talk with your doctor before you start this medicine.
 Cidofovir may be harmful to an unborn baby.

 - Do not get pregnant while you or your sexual partner receive cidofovir.
 Tell your doctor right away if you do become pregnant while you are being treated with cidofovir.

 - Women should use a reliable method of birth control during treatment and for at least 1 month after the last dose.
 Men should use a condom during treatment and for at least 3 months after the last dose.

 - This medicine can damage your kidneys.
 To help prevent damage, you will also take a medicine called probenecid before and after your treatment with cidofovir.
 It is important that you take probenecid exactly as your doctor ordered.
 Do not skip any doses.